SciML/Catalyst.jl/docs/src/model_simulation/simulation_structure_interfacing.md

 nothing    # hide
 ```

-We can find a specie's (or [variable's](@ref ref)) initial condition value by simply indexing with the species of interest as input.
+We can find a species's (or [variable's](@ref ref)) initial condition value by simply indexing with the species of interest as input.
 Here we check the initial condition value of $C$:
 ```@example structure_indexing
 oprob[:C]
 ```